crazycooky77/ci_project5/README.md

 The main focus of fixes during testing were due to unique Safari browser behaviours, as the same features worked without issue in Chrome during development and testing.

 ##### Android
-Additionally, Android keyboards fire a window resize event, which caused some issues with JavaScript modals.
+Android keyboards fire a window resize event, which caused some issues with JavaScript modals.
 All resize event listeners were updated to check for screen width* resizes instead (Android keyboards resize height only).

 ##### Modals
 While not a bug, of particular note is that the JavaScript modals and mailto links throughout the site are dependent on the user's system and browser settings.
 This means that the mailto link may not open, and the entire modal may not even appear, for certain users.
 To help with this, an extra support page was added to the footer, with the support contact email.
 A link to that page was added to the texts that open the mailto modal, where possible.
 There are a few areas on the site, where users with strict security settings will still encounter issues, e.g. the Newsletter Signup, and any mailto modals linked specifically to buttons (e.g. order cancellation/refund requests).
 These users can, of course, still access the support page via the footer, and reach out manually.